encoredev/examples/ts/saas-starter/README.md

 ### Secrets

-If you host your app on Vercel (see deployment instructions further down), you can connect your Clerk application with your Vercel project under **Integrations** in the project settings on Vercel.
-Don't forget to run `vercel env pull` afterward.
+If you host your app on Vercel (see deployment instructions further down), you can connect your Clerk application with your Vercel project under **Integrations** in the project settings on Vercel. **Note**: Don't forget to run `vercel env pull` afterward.

 Otherwise, go to the *API Keys* page for your app.
 Copy the "Publishable Key" and one of the "Secret keys".
 To your frontend project, add them to the `.env.local` as